ZigZagT/Blog/posts/Test Publishing with 3rd Editor Markdown Formatting.md

 - [iA Writer](https://ia.net/writer)
 - [Byword](https://bywordapp.com/)
 - [Ulysses](https://ulysses.app/)

-Tested with latest macOS editions as of the commit date on GitHub.
+This post is published with latest macOS editions as of the commit date on GitHub.

 # Headings
 # H1 Heading ABCD abcd 1234 ?:'";,.!&